View Source AWS.SageMaker (aws-elixir v1.0.7)

 Starts a hyperparameter tuning job.

-Creates a custom SageMaker image.
+Creates a custom SageMaker AI image.

 .

-Creates an inference component, which is a SageMaker hosting object that you can use to deploy a model to an endpoint.
+Creates an inference component, which is a SageMaker AI hosting object that you can use to deploy a model to an endpoint.

 Creates an inference experiment using the configurations specified in the request.